 Hypertufa was developed in the 1930s to replicate stone troughs of the late 19th and early 20th centuries in England.
 Hypertufa is a lightweight, durable and porous material.
 There are hundreds of different recipes.
 The most common one is using peat moss, portland cement, sand and perlite.

 * lightweight and porous yet durable.

 * They can be used either inside or

-* Withstand harsh weather conditions.
+* Withstands harsh weather conditions.

-My Hypertufa planters are made from my handmade mixture peat moss, Perlite , recycled shavings, bark and cement.
-It is hand pressed into molds and manipulated to the right thickness and design.
+Hypertufa planters are made from my handmade mixture of peat moss, perlite , recycled shavings, bark and cement.
+Planters are hand pressed into molds and manipulated to the right thickness and design.
 They are then placed in plastic bags for 24 to 36 hours.
 Then they are ready to be carved, distressed and detailed (the fun part).
 These lovely planters are placed back into double-sealed bags where they sit for up to 21 to 30 days - slowly curing for strength.
 During this curing process they are periodically sprayed with water to make sure they do not dry too quickly.
 Finally, they come out of the bags and finish air-drying.
 The last stage is soaking them for a few days in water to allow the lime to leak out of them.
 This entire creative journey takes 4 to 5 weeks.